How to Fix Dandelion Infested Lawn? – Best Ways to Kill Dandelion

 Now, it is time to know how you can deal with Dandelion Infested lawn.
 Anyone who owns a yard knows how much dandelions irritate them.
 Even though their name seems harmless and nice, they are very harmful to grass.
 Dandelions reproduce by their taproot and through their seeds, which can reach depths of over 3 feet in the soil.
 This is why they’re so difficult to deal with (eradicate).

+Want to know how to get rid of dandelions permanently?
 You can keep these annoying weeds from taking over your lawn if you use any of these basic techniques.

 Use your muscles

+When people ask, how to get rid of a lawn full of dandelions, we answer them to use their power.
 The most successful method of removing dandelions is hand digging, but it is also the most time-consuming.
 It is best to remove dandelions by hand-digging since any residual root parts can revive the weed.
 Water the dandelions the day before you plan to hand-dig (this makes them simpler to pluck) and use a long narrow instrument on hand to loosen the soil.

 Mow them down